 Dr. Olson's research is focused on safety and health interventions for lone workers, and on behavioral self-management methods.
 The overreaching goal of this research is to understand how organizations can best protect and promote health among workers who are physically isolated from peers.
 Dr. Olson has extensive experience conducting injury prevention and health promotion research in transportation industries (aviation, bus, trucking), but also has current projects in home health care and long-term care industries.

-Ryan Olson Lab (L to R): Layla Mansfield, Jason Malach-Fuller,
+Ryan Olson Lab (L to R): Ryan Olson, Sabina Blizzard, Melina Rodriguez, Paul Weaver,

 Barb Epstien - Research Associate